 With these stain-fighting methods, you can hide an ugly water stain on the ceiling while also putting a stop to the leak that caused it.

-A water stain on the ceiling is typically the result of a leak in the roof, heating appliance, or plumbing that seeped through the ceiling and evaporated, leaving you with an unattractive area of dried, discoloured mineral deposits.
+A water stain on the ceiling is typically the result of a leak in the roof, heating appliance, or plumbing that seeped through the ceiling and evaporated, leaving you with an unattractive area of dried, discolored mineral deposits.

 A word of caution: If you cover up a water stain without fixing the leak that caused it, you risk more discoloration on the ceiling, as well as more significant structural or electrical damage.
-That is why it is critical to identify and correct the source of the water stain as quickly as possible, even if the area is no longer wet.
+That is why it is critical to identify and correct the source of the water stain as quickly as possible, even if the area is no longer It.

 Follow the steps below to identify and correct the source of the stains, then clean, prime, and paint over the water stains to restore your ceiling’s blemish-free surface.